- Public Liability

-Just because the property market is unpredictable doesn’t mean your insurance needs to be too.
-With BizCover you can get multiple competitive quotes from some of the best insurers on the block with just a few clicks or a single phone call.
+Just because the property market can be unpredictable doesn’t mean your insurance should be .
+With BizCover you can get multiple competitive quotes from some of Australia’s leading insurers on the block with just a few clicks or a single phone call.
 Select your preferred policy and you’ll be covered instantly – now that’s a sound investment!

-The NSW Government requires that all licensees under the Property, Stock and Business Agents Act 2002 hold a minimum of $1 million Professional Indemnity Insurance, with a number of set policy inclusions.
+The NSW Government requires that all licensees under the Property, Stock and Business Agents Act 2002 (and associated Regulations) hold a policy that provides not less than $1 million Professional Indemnity Insurance cover for any one claim and $3 million in the aggregate for all claims made during the period of the insurance.

 Are the details accurate?
 Is the property valued correctly?
 Is that your opinion or a statement of fact?
-For Real Estate Agents, Professional Indemnity insurance provides essential financial protection against potential losses arising out of acts, errors and omissions from professional services provided, including:
+For Real Estate Agents, Professional Indemnity Insurance provides important protection against potential losses arising out of errors or omissions in the practice of your profession, including:

-Buying or selling property is a complex process, which is what your clients pay you for.
+Buying or selling property is a complex process, which is what your clients pay you to manage.
 Therefore, the service you provide must be of a higher standard than the average man in the street.
-Putting some risk management in place will ensure your reputation doesn’t go under the hammer should something go wrong.
+Putting some risk management in place will help ensure your reputation doesn’t go under the hammer should something go wrong.

 If any of the following circumstances relating to your business then you should consider Business Insurance to ensure you are adequately protected: